lohancock/enso-forecast/README.md

 The flow is as follows:

 - Put all data and code into a single directory.
 Suppose it is called 'enso'.
-Then set the working directory there:
+Then set the working directory, **setwd('~/enso')**

---setwd('~/enso')
+- Assemble the data blocks.
+For this, edit the parameters at the top of datablocks.R and then source datablocks.R.
+- To prepare time series comparing the model to observed MEI from 1875 to 2016, run **TS_Past.R** which will prepare the three time series figures from the middle panel, lower half of the poster.

 #
 **data**

 - time series of the multivariate ENSO index (from NOAA).
-URL for download is on the poster.
 - ephemeris of the Moon from JPL Horizons system.
 Parameters of the download are preserved as top lines of the file.
 - ephemeris of the Earth from JPL,  Parameters of the download are preserved as top lines of the file.
 - time series of sunspots from SIDC.
 From http://www.sidc.be/silso/datafiles